SODA: Semi On-Policy Black-Box Distillation for Large Language Models

 We characterize this method as \emph{semi on-policy}: unlike SeqKD, \method heavily incorporates information about the student's own distribution; unlike GAD, it draws this signal from a one-time static snapshot, bypassing the need for expensive online sampling.
 By decoupling the contrastive signal from the training loop, \method eliminates the discriminator and adversarial RL entirely.
 This leads to a $10\times$ speedup over GAD, effectively demonstrating that a targeted, static snapshot of the student's inferior behaviors is sufficient for high-quality distillation, eliminating the need for continuous online tracking.
 We validate \method using GPT-5-Chat~\citep{gpt5} as the teacher across four open-source small models from the Qwen2.5~\citep{qwen2.5} and Llama-3~\citep{llama3} families (3B--14B parameters) on the LMSYS-Chat dataset~\citep{lmsys}.

-Our contributions can be summarized as follows: \begin{itemize} \item We introduce the concept of \emph{semi on-policy} distillation, demonstrating that a static snapshot of a small student model's prior distribution provides an extremely effective, targeted contrastive signal for black-box alignment. \item We propose \method, an elegant and lightweight distillation pipeline that corrects student-specific errors without the need for additional models or continuous adversarial sampling. \item Extensive evaluations show that \method matches or exceeds the state-of-the-art GAD on 15 out of 16 model--dataset combinations (14 wins, 1 tie), outperforming it by up to +2.1 points.
-Remarkably, \method achieves this while being 10$\times$ faster and consuming 27\% less peak GPU memory (\Cref{fig:teaser}). \end{itemize}
+Our contributions can be summarized as follows: (i) We introduce the concept of \emph{semi on-policy} distillation, demonstrating that a static snapshot of a small student model's prior distribution provides an extremely effective, targeted contrastive signal for black-box alignment. (ii) We propose \method, an elegant and lightweight distillation pipeline that corrects student-specific errors without the need for additional models or continuous adversarial sampling. (iii) Extensive evaluations show that \method achieves comparable or slightly improved distillation quality relative to the state-of-the-art GAD (matching or exceeding it on 15 out of 16 model--dataset combinations).
+Most importantly, \method delivers this strict performance parity while being 10$\times$ faster and consuming 27\% less peak GPU memory (\Cref{fig:teaser}).